 After you get tired of enjoying the sunny beaches and visiting the largest islands, don't forget to check out the Acropolis in Athens, Delphi, the Metéora Monasteries, the temple ruins of the Parthenon, the sacred site of Delos, the Temple of Olympian Zeus, etc.

-Within Greek universities, the class atmosphere is generally very relaxed and professors are very friendly, encouraging students to ask questions.
-You will be surrounded by international students, coming from all over the world, so you will enjoy a multicultural environment.
+In Greek universities, the class atmosphere is generally very relaxed, and professors are friendly, encouraging students to ask questions.
+You will be surrounded by international students coming from all over the world, so you will enjoy a multicultural environment.

 Generally, the class schedule is pretty busy, lectures start early in the morning and you would have to attend several lectures in a row.
 Practical exercises or laboratories always complement theoretical knowledge, regardless of your chosen study field.